SolarLiner/python-call/README.rst

     result = call.wait()

-Wait for call to either resolve or reject
+Wait for call to either resolve or reject.
+Note that it is not recommended to get the data directly, as it may be ``None``, which may or may not indicate that an error has occurred.

 .. code:: python